microsoft/InnerEye-DeepLearning/InnerEye/SSL/readme.md

 To kick-off a training for a SimCLR and BYOL models on CIFAR10, simply run

 ```
-python main.py --config configs/cifar10_simclr.yaml
+python ML/runner.py --model=CIFAR10BYOL
-python main.py --config configs/cifar10_byol.yaml
+python ML/runner.py --model=CIFAR10SimCLR
 ```

-If you're running this locally, it will automatically take care of downloading the dataset to your machine prior to starting training.
+For this dataset, it will automatically take care of downloading the dataset to your machine prior to starting training.

 ### Example 2: training a BYOL model on Chest-Xray data